The sole source of Lost Guild ebooks!

 Even with the pressures of the silk trade, Farso had found time enough to marry.
 Over a year had passed since he had vowed to honor his wife, and still Mair and Farso gazed at each other with the fierce eyes of new lovers.
 Lovers, that was, until Mair decided that Farso had done something foolish, had overstepped his bounds in some way.
-Then her Touched tongue was as sharp as ever, as full of screeching condemnation.
+Then her tongue was as sharp as ever, full of the screeching condemnation that she had mastered as a leader among the Touched, the casteless poor who filled the streets of Moren.
 For now, though, she stepped back, offering up the moment of public recognition for her beloved to receive the honor of his king.

 Rani shook her head as she watched her oldest friend ease back from the dais.
 Mair had been realistic about the courtly bias against her.
 She had never expected to be anything more than Farso’s mistress, nothing more than his cherished leman.
 Even though Farso insisted that she meant much more to him, the past three years had not proven easy.
 They had not flowed smoothly, despite all of Mair’s seeming blessings.

-The Touched woman’s struggles for acceptance had tainted the way that Rani thought of the Morenian court.
+The Touched woman’s struggles for acceptance had tainted Rani’s opinion of the Morenian court.
 Of course, Rani had no hopes for marrying into the noble caste herself.
 She knew that.
 She knew that the only man who might have had her, Halaravilli, had other obligations—to the kingdom, to the court, to his queen.
 Besides, Rani had her own responsibilities.
 Not only was she growing her fledgling glasswrights’ guild, but she was also responsible for the players.